 Using custom CSS - Popover font, Class names

-When to use walkthroughs?
+When to use Walkthroughs?

 Let us give you some ideas!

 Need more ideas?
-Look to these inspiring examples
+Look to these inspiring examples.

-Take advantage of the variety of topics Inline Manual offers, and use the tool in other areas such as staff training, or user support.
-Build tooltips or hotspots to draw users attention to specific elements of your application.
+Take advantage of the variety of Topics Inline Manual offers, and use the tool in other areas such as staff training or user support.
+Build Tooltips or Hotspots to draw users' attention to specific elements of your application.
 Create support articles to provide your audience with in-app help available 24/7.
-Learn more about the service you provide by asking customers for a feedback
+Learn more about the service you provide by asking customers for a Feedback

-If you want to play your tours to specific groups of users, take a look at our automation feature.
+If you want to play your tours to specific groups of users, take a look at our Automation feature.

-Just starting with user onboarding?
-Learn more about onboarding concepts and best practices.
 Get ideas for what you can apply now.